-30.4 Complaints
+18.5 Complaints

-Shareholders who have complaints about the operation of the Company should in the first instance contact the ACD.
-If a complaint cannot be resolved satisfactorily with the ACD, it may be referred to the Financial Ombudsman Service, Exchange Tower, London E14 9SR.
+Shareholders who have complaints about the operation of the Company should (in the first instance) contact the ACD.
+If a complaint cannot be resolved satisfactorily with the ACD, it may referred direct to the Financial Ombudsman Service at Exchange Tower, London E14 9SR.